pupil-labs/pupil-docs/src/invisible/explanation/enrichments.md

 ---

 # Enrichments
-Enrichments allow you to perform various analysis on your recordings.
+Enrichments allow you to perform various analyses on your recordings.
 They utilize cloud resources to run complex algorithms on your data.
 Use them to track objects of interest, aggregate and visualize your data.

 ## Enrichment Sections
 All enrichments are defined based on a **start** and **end event**.
 Those events are used to specify which sections of a recording an enrichment should be calculated on.
 The enrichment will be calculated on any recording in your project that contains the according start and end event in the recording section between those two events.